deathkel/easy-cache/README.md

         //.....
     }

-    protect function WantToBeCache(){ // protect function will be cached automatically static $expire = 60; //minute that this function want to be cached }
+    protected function WantToBeCache(){ // protected function will be cached automatically static $expire = 60; //minute that this function want to be cached }
 }